heylouiz/myinstantsbot/README.md

 docker run -t --name myinstantsbot \
               -e TELEGRAM_TOKEN='' \
+              -e MYINSTANTS_USERNAME='' \
+              -e MYINSTANTS_PASSWORD='' \
               myinstantsbot
 ```

+Notes:
-Note: TELEGRAM_TOKEN='' needs to be replace with your bot token.
+TELEGRAM_TOKEN='' needs to be replace with your bot token.
+MYINSTANTS_USERNAME='' needs to be replaced with a myinstants.com username, in order to upload files
+MYINSTANTS_PASSWORD='' needs to be replaced with a myinstants.com password, in order to upload files

 #### Run without Docker